DEEMOALICE/SynConNet/README.md

 After installing SynthPops, copy the JSON files from the `location` directory into the `synthpops/data` directory.
 Then, replace the existing `defaults.py` in the `synthpops/` root directory with the provided version.

 ## 3. Contact Network Generation
 The `ConNetGen.ipynb` notebook includes contact network generation code for 13 countries.
-The generated contact networks and individual attributes are saved in the `net` and `pop` directories, respectively.
+The generated contact networks and individual attributes are saved in the `net` and `pop` folders, respectively.
 We provide 30 sample contact networks for the US as a demo.
-We also provide a detailed start guideline in `SCN_Start.ipynb`.
+We also offer a comprehensive reproduction workflow in the `SCN_Start.ipynb` file.

 ## 4. Validation & Visualization
 A detailed set of contact network results, intermediate data, and the validation process are provided in the `validation.zip` archive.